-- Diffusion weighted imaging (DWI) will detect acute infarction before T1 and T2 weighted images but is used at any time point to help time an injury.
-An ADC map should be produced. - T1 and T2 weighted images, preferably in all three orthogonal planes, allow assessment of anatomy and definition of the exact site and extent of any acquired injury. - Volumetric acquisitions may be used to avoid three separate planar acquisitions.

-• Susceptibility weighted imaging (SWI) or gradient echo T2 weighted imaging allows better detection of haemorrhage and or calcium.
+- Diffusion-weighted imaging (DWI) will detect acute infarction within hours of the injury and before it becomes visible T1- and T2-weighted images; but is useful at any time point to help time an injury.
+An ADC map should be produced. - T1- and T2-weighted images, preferably in all three orthogonal planes, allow assessment of anatomy and definition of the exact site and extent of any acquired injury. - Volumetric acquisitions may be used to avoid three separate planar acquisitions. - Susceptibility weighted imaging (SWI) or gradient echo T2-weighted imaging allows better detection of haemorrhage and or calcium.